Michal78900/MapEditorReborn/README.md

 | **rotation** | rot | `mpr.rotation` | Changes the rotation of the selected object. |
 | **scale** | si | `mpr.scale` | Changes the scale of the selected object. |

-# Limitations
-- For now, you can only modify the position, rotation and a object's scale via commands.
-Rest of the values can be only changed directly in the map's file.
--  To select Item/Player/Ragdoll spawn points, you need to use `mp showindicators` first, and shot their indicators to select them.

 # Credits
-- Original plugin idea by Killers0992
+- Original plugin idea and code overhaul by Killers0992
 - Plugin made by Michal78900